swapnilk30/JavaDeveloperNotes2024/README.md

 ```
 ## Spring | Spring MVC | SpringBoot
 ```
+- What are the different bean scopes in spring?
 - Transaction Management in Spring Boot
 - @Transactional Annotation

+- Difference between @PathVariable and @RequestParam In Spring Boot
+- Difference between @RestController and @Controller In Spring Boot
 ```
 ## Design Pattern
 - Singleton Design Pattern